 If camping, arrive well-rested, as parties go well into the night and campers wake up a few hours after the heat of the sunrise resurrects them from their tents.

-Carnival celebrations take place every Saturday in February, and on the 16th, which is a national holiday.
-The final day of Carnival 2015 is February 28.
+Carnival celebrations take place every Saturday in February, and on the national holiday of the four-day weekend.

 Tickets to the parade and competitions can be purchased with a major credit card online or paid for with cash at the corsódromo’s ticket window.
 Parade goers who choose online purchase should bring emailed vouchers to the corsódromo ticket office to redeem true tickets.

 Ticket office hours are listed below.
 As for seating options, the more front and center the seat, the more expensive the ticket.